Wintermute0110/retroarch-install/README.md

 file `~/.config/retroarch/retraoarch.cfg`.
 The configuration file is automatically edited so all paths will point to the correct places in `~/.retroarch/`

+A backup of the original configuration file is created in `~/.config/retroarch/retroarch_initial.cfg`.
+To see the changes between both files, go to `~/.config/retroarch/` and execute `diff -u --color retroarch_initial.cfg retroarch.cfg`

 ## Updating Retroarch

-Go to `` and execute the following steps:
+Go to directory `~/Retroarch-Install/` and execute the following steps:

 ```
 ./update-libretro-super-using-git.sh
 ./update-retroarch.sh
+git -C libretro-super/retroarch/ tag
+nano compile-retroarch.sh
+./compile-retroarch.sh
+./install-retroarch.sh
+nano create-retroarch-default-config.py
+./create-retroarch-default-config.py
 ```

+`nano` is the editor I use but feel free to use any other one such as `vim` or `emacs`.

 ## Post installation notes